MoserMichael/jscriptparse/PYXTUT.md

 100
 ```

-First the number 0 is put into variable i
+- First the number 0 is put into variable i
-now we have a while statement: this one continues to do the stuff within the brackets, while the variable i is smaller than 100
+- now we have a ```while``` statement: this one continues to do the stuff within the brackets { and }, while the variable i is smaller than 100.
-Now the stuff in the brackets does two things - it prints out the value of i with ```println(i)``` and then sets i to the value of i plus one.
+    - Now the stuff in the brackets does two things - it prints out the value of i with ```println(i)``` and then sets i to the value of i plus one.
+    - lets look at ```i=i+1``` the right hand side ```i+1``` takes the old value of i and adds one to it.
+Now we got a new value, this new value is then stored back into the memory location referred to by variable ```i```
+      So we take the old value and add one to it, and then put that value back into variable ```i```.
-Now if you want to group togather more then one statement then you need to put these within the brackets { and }
+- if you want to group togather more then one statement then you need to put these within the brackets { and }

 Now lets get the sum of all squares between one and one hundred